Apple event reveals new iPhone 15. Here are the biggest changes — and its surprising new price.

 What will the iPhone 15 cost?

-Apple is keeping the price of the many iPhone 15 models the same as the 14.
+Apple is keeping the price of many iPhone 15 models the same as the 14.

 - The iPhone 15 Pro will start at $999, which is the same price as the iPhone 14 Pro, Apple said